chrilley/web-chat/README.md

 # web-chat

-A small web-chat project were I experiment with SignalR, React and .Net Core 5.0.
+A small web-chat project were I experiment with SignalR, React and .Net 5.0.
 >

 ## Instructions: Repo